-Eana works with the Global Venture & Fellowship teams, leading efforts for an integrated communications and operational infrastructure.
-She partners with global and local teams to build technical capacity, improve business processes, and explore the role of technology in empowering changemaking skills.
+Eana leads efforts for an integrated communications and knowledge infrastructure to best meet the diverse needs of Ashoka's global fellowship.
+She partners with global and local teams to design smart systems to standardize and streamline business processes, integrate across geographies and technical platforms, and customize sustainable technology solutions.
+She also manages the stipends process for all newly elected Fellows.
 Prior to Ashoka, Eana worked in the private sector as a paralegal at Hughes Hubbard & Reed in New York City and in the citizen sector through grassroots mobilization for political campaigns.
 She holds a Master’s degree in International Affairs from the Fletcher School of Law and Diplomacy and a Bachelor’s in Cultural Studies and Psychology from Scripps College.

 Amy Clark leads the Ashoka Fellow selection effort for Ashoka in the United States, which brings to Ashoka 20 new social entrepreneurs each year.
 These US–based Fellows join Ashoka's global network of 3,000 social entrepreneurs who are working in many fields and over 70 countries.
 Amy joined Ashoka in 1999 and has played many roles as Ashoka has evolved, including strengthening the selection system for social entrepreneurs globally and deepening a culture that selects for and supports entrepreneurial staff across the organization.
 Amy is especially interested in Ashoka's role in bringing its vision of "Everyone a Changemaker" to a world where the pace of change is picking up all the time, and the frameworks for action are more open and transparent, giving everyone – no longer a select few – roles to play in guiding change.